MacherlaNaveen/11th-chemistry/content.en/environmental-chemistry/types-of-environmental-pollution/index.md

 bigger than 5 microns are likely to settle in the nasal passage whereas particles of about 10 micron enters the lungs easily and causes scaring or fibrosis of lung lining.
 They irritate the lungs and causes cancer and asthma.
 This disease is also called pneumoconiosis.
 Coal miners may suffer from black lung disease.
 Textile workers may suffer from white lung disease.

-ii.
-Lead particulates affect children’s brain, interferes maturation of RBCs and even cause cancer.
+2. Lead particulates affect children’s brain, interferes maturation of RBCs and even cause cancer.

-iii.
-Particulates in the atmosphere reduce visibility by scattering and absorption of sunlight.
+3. Particulates in the atmosphere reduce visibility by scattering and absorption of sunlight.
 It is dangerous for aircraft and motor vehicles

-iv.
-Particulates provide nuclei for cloud formation and increase fog and rain.
+4. Particulates provide nuclei for cloud formation and increase fog and rain.

-v.
-Particulates deposit on plant leaves and hinder the intake of CO<sub>2</sub> from the air and affect photosynthesis.
+5. Particulates deposit on plant leaves and hinder the intake of CO<sub>2</sub> from the air and affect photosynthesis.

 ## Techniques to reduce particulate pollutants